raphico/go-http-server-scratch/README.md

 # Build Your Own HTTP/1.1 Server in GO

-A low-level HTTP/1.1 server implementation from scratch using only TCP primitives provided by the GO standard library.
-Inspired by the CoderCrafters challenge.
+This is a fully functional HTTP/1.1 server implemented from scratch using only low-level networking primitives provided by the Go standard library.
+It was created as a systems-level learning project to explore how web servers operate at the lowest level, including TCP socket management, manual HTTP parsing, and concurrent connection handling

 ## Motivation